 The Steel City is known for its industrial history and its scrappy charm.
-Pittsburgh has also become popular due to its affordability for young creatives priced out of other cities.
-Pennsylvania has fairly low state income taxes, as it uses a flat rate for all residents.
+Pittsburgh has also become popular due to its affordability for young creatives priced out of other cities, which has continued post-pandemic.
+Pennsylvania has relatively low state income taxes, as it uses a flat rate for all residents.
 There are some solid homebuying opportunities in Pittsburgh as well.
 If you’re thinking of moving there, here are the details on the cost of living in Pittsburgh.
+You can also work with a financial advisor to determine whether it’s a smart financial decision and to get your finances in order for the big move.

 Pittsburgh Home Prices

 Pittsburgh boasts some beautiful historic homes, along with newer builds and more affordable units.
 If you can afford a down payment for a Pittsburgh home, you’ll have a lot of good options.
-In fact, according to NeighborhoodScout, 83.5% of the homes in the Pittsburgh housing market are priced at $363,000 or less.
+In fact, according to NeighborhoodScout, the majority of the houses in the Pittsburgh housing market are priced at $363,000 or less.
+The average cost of homes in the area remains low compared to other parts of the country at around $235,000.

 Although homes are well-priced in the ‘Burgh, the homeownership rate among residents is just 44.4%.
 There may be some validity to this trend, though, as 2019 data from NeighborhoodScout also indicates that over half of the homes in this market were built in 1939 or before.
 That leaves very little for the standard homebuyer to think about buying, especially compared to more modern metropolises like New York and Boston.